souffle-lang/souffle-lang.github.io/pages/docs/magicset.md

 The complete magic set transformation process can be observed by generating the debug report when the `magic-transform` option is enabled.

+The option `magic-transform-exclude` can be used in the same way to disable magic set transformation changes on the given relations.
+Note that this option also implies `inline-exclude` for the specified relations.

 ## The Algorithm
 The algorithm used was based on the work presented in [this paper](http://www.sciencedirect.com/science/article/pii/074310669190030S).
 The paper details an algorithm for positive datalog programs, and a second for normal programs (containing negations).
 Only the algorithm for positive datalog has been implemented in the Souffl&eacute; compiler at this point.
 Relations with negations in their body or the body of a dependency will not be transformed.